jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Avoral.md

 RacialMods: Perception +8
 Languages: Celestial, Draconic, Infernal; speak with animals, truespeech
 SQ: lay on hands (4d6, 7/day, as a 9th-level paladin)
+SpecialAbilities:
+  True Seeing (Su): >
-SpecialAbilities: True Seeing (Su) This ability works like the spell (caster level 14th), except it only affects the avoral, the avoral must concentrate for 1 full round before it takes effect, and it remains as long as the avoral concentrates.
+    This ability works like the spell (caster level 14th), except it only affects the avoral, the avoral must concentrate for 1 full round before it takes effect, and it remains as long as the avoral concentrates.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: